phenology/cgc/docs/coclustering.rst

 The ``coclustering`` module provides the functionality to perform the co-clustering analysis of a positive data matrix with real-valued elements.
 The code implements the Bregman block-average co-clustering (BBAC) algorithm from Ref. [#]_ and it was inspired by the Matlab `code`_ by Srujana Merugu and Arindam Banerjee.
+Algorithmic differences include:
+* The current implementation is independent of the order in which dimensions are provided (the column clustering followed the row clustering in the Matlab code).
+* Empty (co-)clusters are handled without the need of an additional numerical parameters.

 .. _code: http://www.ideal.ece.utexas.edu/software.html